 BASELINE?
-The first purpose of filling out the CMT is to assess your baseline, or existing, conservation activities.
-In recent years, on average, less than 40 percent of the total payment stream nationally rewarded existing conservation activity (at the time of enrollment) that will be actively managed and maintained during the contract period.
+The first purpose of filling out the CAET is to assess your baseline, or existing conservation activities.
+In recent years, on average, approximately 40 percent of the total payment stream nationally rewarded existing conservation activities (at the time of enrollment) that will be actively managed and maintained during the contract period.
 However, the actual percentage for a particular application may be above or below that national average.

-For cropland, you will enter information about landuse types, what crops you raise and the sequence of all rotations, what tillage you use, whether there is erosion present, how you manage pesticide and fertilizer/nutrient applications, and whether there are provisions for wildlife.
+For cropland, you will enter information about land use types, what crops you raise and the sequence of all rotations, what tillage you use, whether there is erosion present, how you manage pesticide and fertilizer/nutrient applications, and whether there are provisions for wildlife.
+For pastureland, the tool asks about grazing management, species in the pasture vegetation, how field borders are managed, and pesticide and nutrient management.